Sky Valley Education Center

 Parent Partnership Program (PPP)

 This program recognizes the parent as their child's primary teacher with the staff of SVEC being expert partners in the design and implementation of the learning plans.
 Students take classes offered at SVEC in addition to Home Based Learning as approved through the Student Learning Plan.
-It is open to grades K-12.
+It is open to grades K-12, and includes an a la carte menu of hundreds of different classes in all subject areas and grade levels.

 The Excursion Program is a once a week educational field trip program.
 The program will provide bus transportation, admittance to destinations, related curricular materials, a certificated teacher and a program organizer.
 It is open to K-6th grade children.